antonLukshman/Automated-7-0-Inspection-System/README.md

 ## Implementation Workflow

 1. **Capture Image**: Inspectors use the mobile app to take garment images.
 2. **Enhance Image**: The image is processed using ESRGAN for clarity.
-3. **Analyze Defects**: YOLOv8 detects defects and categorizes them.
+3. **Analyze Defects**: The Azure Custom Vision-trained model detects defects and categorizes them.
 4. **Log Details**: The system records defect types, timestamps, and other metadata.
 5. **Notify Supervisor**: Flags are raised and displayed on a real-time dashboard for immediate action.
 6. **Optimize Processes**: Centralized data provides insights to identify trends and improve production quality.